A Group Symmetric Stochastic Differential Equation Model for Molecule Multi-modal Pretraining: Diffusion Model

 \paragraph{Reverse process} Under a reasonable setting for $\beta_t$ and $T$~\cite{dhariwal2021diffusion}, the distribution $q(\vx_T)$ is nearly an isotropic Gaussian, and sampling $\vx_T$ is trivial.
-Then for the reverse process, we need $q(\vx_{t-1}|\vx_T)$. \citep{sohl2015deep} claims that as $T \to \infty$ and $\beta_t \to 0$, $q(\vx_{t-1}|\vx_t)$ approaches a diagonal Gaussian distribution.
-To this end, it is sufficient to train a neural network to predict a mean $\mu_\theta$ and a diagonal covariance matrix $\Sigma_\theta$:
+Then for the reverse process, we are interested in the $q(\vx_{t-1}|\vx_t)$. \citep{sohl2015deep} claims that as $t \to \infty$ and $\beta_t \to 0$, $q(\vx_{t-1}|\vx_t)$ approaches a diagonal Gaussian distribution.
+To this end, it is sufficient to train a neural network to predict a mean $\mu_\theta$ and a diagonal covariance matrix $\Sigma_\theta = \sigma_t^2 I$: